-Full-Grain leather is sourced from the outermost section of the hide and is the most sought-after leather for its durability and character.
-Only about 5 percent of all upholstery leathers produced worldwide can be graded as Full-Grain leather.
+Full-grain leather is sourced from the outermost section of the hide and is the most sought-after leather for its durability and character.
+Only about 10 percent of all upholstery leathers produced worldwide can be graded as full-grain leather.
 The raw skins feature an intact natural surface grain but without too many markings or imperfections.
-And only the very best hides make the cut.
+Only the very best hides make the cut.

-Bridle Leather refers to the way that a piece of leather (cowhide) is treated with wax both on the flesh and grain sides of the leather.
-This is generally a labour-intensive process and is, therefore, costly.
-With a thickness of approx. 3mm, only the best grades of leather from older cattle can be used as it requires a certain age for the hide to attain the thickness and sturdiness necessary to become Bridle Leather.
+Bridle leather refers to the way that a piece of leather (cowhide) is treated with wax both on the flesh and grain sides of the leather.
+This is generally a labour-intensive process, and is therefore costly.
+With a thickness of approx. 3mm, only the best grades of leather from older cattle can be used, a certain age is required for the hide to attain the thickness and sturdiness necessary to become bridle leather.

-The general purpose of Bridle Leather is multiple: it must have good depth of colour, it must age well and it must not have natural imperfections that weaken the leather.
-Bridle Leather is expected to be smooth, comfortable and flexible to handle.
+Bridle leather must have good depth of colour, must age well and must not have natural imperfections that weaken the leather.
+Bridle leather is expected to be smooth, comfortable and flexible for handling.
 Originally designed for use in bridles, the leather must be comfortable for a horse to wear next to the skin.
 This is why the wax treatment of the flesh side is equally important because this is the side typically in contact with a horse’s skin.
-Finally, Bridle Leather must be both strong and durable.
+Finally, bridle leather must be both strong and durable.
 A rider’s life literally depends on the leather not failing unexpectedly.
-An item of saddlery is typically expected to last for 10 or more years of use, so not only must the leather be strong, it must also be able to survive bad weather, dirt, and wear and tear.
+An item of saddlery is typically expected to last for 10 or more years of use, so not only must the leather be strong, it must also be able to survive bad weather, dirt and wear and tear.

-Once a Mismo bag leaves us we know that it will mature well for our customers and become a trusted companion, adding character and tactility as it ages.
+Once a Mismo bag leaves us, we know that it will mature well for our customers and become a trusted companion, developing character and tactility as it ages.
 In tandem with our premium fabrics, we strive to create products that are not only aesthetically pleasing to the eye, but which also offer second-to-none quality defined by the choice of materials.
-We use Bridle Leather as a supporting framework for most of our fabric styles.
+We use bridle leather as a supporting framework for most of our fabric styles.
 It provides strength and support where necessary (especially in the base) and lends a unique natural character to our bags.
-We use our Bridle Leather unsparingly, applying it where it makes sense – such as with our shoulder straps since we know this will enhance both the longevity and beauty of the bag.
+We use our bridle leather unsparingly, applying it where it makes sense – such as with our shoulder straps, as we know this will enhance both the longevity and beauty of the bag.